The-Marcy-Lab-School/se-unit-0/lesson_0_cli/cli_lp.md

     - pwd

 ## Independent Practice (15 mins)
-Recreate the following directory structure using only the command line.
+Recreate the following directory structure using only the command line:
 ```
  Your Workspace/
  |